Mark D. Moore in his office Credit: NASA/Sean Smith

 disruptive research that has major societal impact, it

-appears that “firms that lead the industry in every
+that lead the industry in every

 instance of adopting disruptive technologies are entrants

-to the industry, not its incumbent leaders”
+to the industry, not its incumbent leaders”.
+The author

 remains committed to NASA’s important role in